 Overall, the County source of funding for the integrated solid waste program has been stable and sustainable as highlighted by the fact the tipping fee nor the solid waste assessment has not changed since 1992.
+The County intends to continue supporting its solid waste system through existing funding sources.
+This strategy was utilized to ensure those who dispose of their solid waste illegally and legally pay a portion of the total cost for solid waste management.
+The County will maintain the Solid Waste Assessment, and use these funds as the designated revenue source for the solid waste related activities as outline in the current Solid Waste Plan.
+It is not expected these will need to be changed for this 10-year planning period.
 While on the other hand, State funding has fluctuated during fiscal crisis.